 Car Service – Short Term

-(can be done before you go on a long drive or every month)
+(Can be done before you go on a long drive or every month)

-Before any trip, it’s always best to look under your hood of your car to inspect the oil and coolant level while the engine is off.
-Low level of these fluids can lead to big damage to your engine or any unnecessary breakdowns along the way.
+Before any trip, it’s always best to look under the hood of your car to inspect the oil and coolant level while the engine is off.
+Low levels of these fluids can lead to big damage to your engine or any unnecessary breakdowns along the way.
 That’s why this check should be high on your car service checklist.

 The function of an air filter is to regulate the air flow into your engine and prevents any kind of nasties from entering your car.
 By making sure that your air filter is working properly, you can improve your fuel efficiency, decrease your emissions, and help ensure the life of your engine.
 This can be done easily at home, so check your owner’s manual for instructions and how often it needs to be changed.

 One of the most important things on your car maintenance checklist is checking the tire pressure.
 The number marked on the tires is the maximum amount of pressure that tires can contain.
 If this capacity is exceeded, it may cause a tire blowout.
 On the contrary, low tire pressure may lead to wasted fuel and hotter tires.

 The tread wear patterns on your tires may vary between the front and back tires, or even from one side of the tread to the other depending on your vehicle alignment, usage, and many other factors.
 Rotating them will help extend the service life by balancing the tread wear and help prevent vibration problems.
 This should be done at every 8,000 km.

 It is important that the lights on your vehicle are properly functioning, but oftentimes it can be easily overlooked.
 Ask for another person’s help to finish this check.
 Sit in the car and turn on all the lights and signals and ask him or her if the lights are functioning properly.
 You can also park your car in front of a flat surface to check if both the headlights are working properly and are well-positioned.

-Motor Oil – Motor oil in your engine works in different ways – it lubricates the moving parts, helps act as a sealant against debris, cools the engine, reduces wear and tear, and helps prevent engine corrosion.
+Motor oil in your engine works in different ways – it lubricates the moving parts, helps act as a sealant against debris, cools the engine, reduces wear and tear, and helps prevent engine corrosion.
 Depending on your car and what kind of oil you are using, you may need to change both the oil and its filter every 3 months or at 10,000 km.

 Car Service – Long Term

 The spark plugs in your car are used to ignite the car and the air mixtures that eventually powers up your car.
 If these are not working properly, your engine might not be performing at its optimal capacity.
 You should have it checked professionally to replace any faulty spark plugs when you feel your engine is not performing properly.
 You can also get it changed at every 50,000 km.

 This simple piece of rubber is essential in keeping your car running by powering peripheral devices such as your alternator, power steering pump, and air conditioner compressor.
 Visually inspect the belt to ensure that it is free of cracks or other wear and tear.
 Make sure to replace it based on your car’s manufacturer’s recommendation.

 The shocks and struts of your car’s function to control the impact of speed bumps and holes on the roads are essential to your auto’s steering system.
 These should be inspected by a professional every 100,000km or when you notice a decrease in smoothness or loss of control when driving.

 Similar to your engine’s oil, this fluid is a lubricant that keep all the moving parts inside your transmission working properly.
 No matter the transmission (manual or auto), it is important to get this fluid checked and changed whenever necessary to avoid any costly damage down the road.
 You can either change it every two years or after driving 50,000 km -90,000 km.

 The transfer case is what shifts power from the transmission to the axles.
 You’ll need to have the transfer case fluid checked according to the vehicle manufacturer’s recommendations to make certain that it is properly filled and leak-free.
 This will require you getting under the vehicle, so bringing it into a professional is recommended when you service your car.
 You can also change this fluid at every 50,000 km.
 Do take note that this fluid is only applicable for 4 wheel drive cars.

 Car Service – Seasonal